andrew-johnson-4/perplexity/README.md

 # Perplexity 😵
-The Perplexity 😵 language is a notational semantic for documenting Neural Networks through diagrams.
+The Perplexity 😵 language is a notational semantic for documenting neural networks through diagrams.

 # Scope
 This visual language was created to help document neural networks.